madMAx43v3r/chia-gigahorse/cuda-plotter/README.md

 My test machine is a HP Z420 workstation with a single Xeon E5-2695 v2, 256G (8x32G) of DDR3-1600 memory, 1 TB Samsung 970 PRO SSD, 10G fiber NIC and a RTX 3060 Ti.
 It only cost around $1500 to build.

-Plotting time for k32 and full RAM mode is ~190 sec, or ~170 sec for level 7+ (`-D` enabled).
+Plotting time for k32 and full RAM mode is ~175 sec, or ~155 sec for level 7+.
-Plotting time for k32 and partial RAM mode is ~280 sec, or ~250 sec for level 7+, using a 1 TB Samsung 970 PRO for `tmpdir` and `tmpdir2` (`-D` enabled, half the RAM filled with zeros).
+Plotting time for k32 and partial RAM mode is ~280 sec, or ~250 sec for level 7+, using a 1 TB Samsung 970 PRO for `tmpdir` and `tmpdir2` (half the RAM filled with zeros).
-Plotting time for k32 and partial RAM mode with two SSDs is ~270 sec, or ~230 sec for level 7+, using a 1 TB Samsung 970 PRO for `tmpdir2` and a 1 TB Sabrent Rocket 4.0 for `tmpdir` (`-D` enabled, limited to PCIe 3.0, half the RAM filled with zeros).